department-of-veterans-affairs/caseflow/PULL_REQUEST_TEMPLATE.md

   * [ ] Response: Check expected data structure
 * [ ] Update Fakes
 * [ ] Integrations impacting functionality are tested in Caseflow UAT

+## Best practices
+### Code Documentation Updates
+- [ ] Add or update code comments at the top of the class, module, and/or component.

 ### Monitoring, Logging, Auditing, Error, and Exception Handling Checklist